tweedegolf/rust-training/book/src/rust-from-python.md

 ## Exercise 7.1.2: Translating Python to rust

-Follow the steps in `exercises/7-rust-for-data-science/1-rust-from-python/main.py` to translate the logic to Rust in `exercises/7-rust-for-data-science/1-rust-from-python/rust-dna/lib.rs`.
+Open `exercises/7-rust-for-data-science/1-rust-from-python/` in your editor and follow the steps in `main.py` to translate the logic to Rust in `rust-dna/lib.rs`.